roundcube/roundcubemail-docker/README.md

 ## Advanced configuration

 Apart from the above described environment variables, the Docker image also allows to add custom config files which are merged into Roundcube's default config.
-Therefore the image defines a volume `/var/roundcube/config` where additional config files (`*.php`) are searched and included.
+Therefore the image defines the path `/var/roundcube/config` where additional config files (`*.php`) are searched and included.
 Mount a local directory with your config files - check for valid PHP syntax - when starting the Docker container: